gperftools/gperftools/README_windows.txt

 directory:
     gperftools.sln

-You can load this solution file into VC++ 7.1 (Visual Studio 2003) or later -- in the latter case, it will automatically convert the files to the latest format for you.
+You can load this solution file into Visual Studio 2015 or later -- in the latter case, it will automatically convert the files to the latest format for you.